 This is why knowing the signs of Fentanyl abuse may help stop an overdose before it has begun.
 Here are some signs of abusing Fentanyl:

 - Slowed down respiration

 - Withdrawal symptoms if they have no access to the drug

 This last symptom may lead users, even those with no criminal history, to explore illegal activities to gain access or money for Fentanyl.
 This may include shoplifting, prescription forging or robbery.
 Doctor shopping is also a common practice.
-Due to the fact that Fentanyl is available legally if you have a valid prescription for it, people will drive long distances and visit multiple doctors with the same injury or complaining of the same pain at each office to gain access to it.
+Since Fentanyl is available legally, people may drive long distances and visit multiple doctors with the same injury or complaining of the same pain at each office to gain the recipe.
 The rise in popularity of opioid prescribing in the US has led to the creation of multiple pain management clinics in relatively small areas, making this practice easier.

 What are the Symptoms of Fentanyl Overdose?

 Fentanyl is a very potent opioid.
 In fact, it can do serious damage to almost every organ in the human body.
 Some of the most common Fentanyl overdose symptoms are:

 - Low heart rate